-Applying for short term disability benefits means different things to different people, in different circumstances.
+Applying for short-term disability benefits means different things to different people, in different circumstances.
 The term “applying” can have two meanings.

-For others it means, “how do if file a short term disability claim so that I can enjoy income replacement benefits?”
+For others it means, “How do I file a short term disability claim so that I can enjoy income replacement benefits?”

-The need to complete a policy application often creates confusion.
-There is little consistency around who is automatically enrolled, and who needs to complete a policy application.
+People covered by state mandated programs are automatically enrolled, and do not need to take positive action.
 Only five states have mandated programs, but they are the larger states.
 People in other states often mistakenly assume they are automatically covered.
 They are not.

 Applying While Pregnant

 Download an online claims form, and follow the instructions carefully.
 If you work in a state with mandated coverage, visit the state’s department of labor and download an online claims form.

 Filing for Maternity Leave

-Filing Appeal Letters
+Filing Appeals Letters